gabemiller/calmdown/README.md

        });
     </script>
    ```

 ## Contribute

-First things first, thank all of you who spend your time
-to check out Calmdown.
+First things first, thank all of you who spend your time to check out Calmdown.
 If you find a _problem_ or have
-an **idea** to make Calmdown better, just [open
-a descriptive issue about it.](https://github.com/gabemiller/calmdown/issues/new)
+an **idea** to make Calmdown better, just [open a descriptive issue about it.](https://github.com/gabemiller/calmdown/issues/new)

-Morover, pull requests are welcome too, just avoid unrelated commits.
+Morover, pull requests are welcome too, just be sure to avoid unrelated commits.

 Your contributions are truly appriciated!